tobie/ua-parser/php/README.md

     php uaparser-cli.php -y

-        Fetches an updated YAML file.
-Warning: This method overwrites the existing regexes.yaml file.
+Fetches an updated YAML file. *Warning:* This method overwrites any existing `regexes.yaml` file.

 ### Parse an Apache Log File

 Parses the supplied Apache log file to test UAParser.php.
-Saves the UA to a file when the UA or OS family aren't found or when the UA is listed as a generic smartphone or as a generic feature phone.
+Saves the UA to a file when the UA or OS family aren't recognized or when the UA is listed as a generic smartphone or as a generic feature phone.

     php uaparser-cli.php -l "/path/to/apache/logfile"